-"We may have found a way to treat resistant breast cancer, for which there is currently no targeted therapy by conversion of two older drugs (metformin and heme), already available on the market" - said the scientists from the University of Chicago.
+"We may have found a way to treat resistant breast cancer for which there is no targeted therapy at present, by conversion of two older drugs (metformin and heme), already available on the market" - said the scientists from the University of Chicago.

 None of these drugs has not been designed for the treatment of cancer.
 Metformin, which opened in 1922 and used in clinical practice since 1957, has been developed for the treatment of diabetes type 2.
-It reduces the production of glucose by the liver, and increases insulin sensitivity.
+It reduces the production of hepatic glucose and improves insulin sensitivity.

 Although cancer is found more often in patients with diabetes than in healthy people, patients taking metformin have a lower risk of developing malignancies.
 The drug has a direct anticancer effect, which can inhibit the proliferation of tumor cells.

 Another drug, gem, sold as pangematin, even older.
 It was first crystallized out of the blood in 1853.
 Currently, it is used in disorders of heme synthesis, which may cause the porphyrin disease.
 Many such patients receive pangematina injection obtained from the treated erythrocytes.